egimenos/local_playlists_player/README.md

 ### Usage

-`npm start` to start the development server in localhost:3000 `npm test` to run the test suite (work in progress) `npm run build` to get a production build
+`npm start` to start the development server in localhost:3000
+`npm test` to run the test suite (work in progress).
+`npm run build` to get a production build.